gustavojardim/ts-azure-function-terraform/README.md

         ├── host.json
         ├── local.settings.json
         ├── package.json
-        ├── say-goodbye <- Configuring a trigger and it's input/output bindings for a particular purpose and usage of the function
-        │   └── function.json
+        ├── say-goodbye <- Setting a trigger and input/output bindings for a specific usage of the function │   └── function.json
         ├── say-hello <- Another trigger and bindings │   └── function.json